drpicox/drpicox.github.io/_entries/teaching/npm/npm-update-dependencies.md

 description: >
     Usually the package.json dependencies count is large and many times their dependencies become old.
-    Use npm-check-dependencies to update them.
+    Use npm-check-updates to update them.
 snippet: |
     ```bash
-    $ npm install -g npm-check-dependencies
+    $ npm install -g npm-check-updates
     $ ncu -u
     ```
 ---